Medical Malpractice Attorneys

 If you or a loved one has been injured while in the hands of a healthcare professional or under the care of a healthcare facility, contact our attorneys today.
 You could be very careful, but, unfortunately, mistakes are still likely to happen.
 Medical malpractice could result in very dangerous and deadly end results for a patient.
 That is why it is very important to seek the assistance of a California medical malpractice attorney immediately.
 We are readily available with several offices located in Irvine, Los Angeles, Fresno, Las Vegas, etc.

-Medical malpractice can occur if a medical professional failed to meet the standard of care and is negligent with the treatment or procedure.
+Medical malpractice occurs when a medical professional fails to meet the standard of care and is negligent with the treatment or procedure.
 Medical professionals (surgeons, doctors, nurses, etc.) are trusted people when you or your loved one is sick or injured.
-It’s important that you and your family members get the proper standard of care from medical professionals, and if an injury occurred because you did not, then you may have grounds for a medical malpractice lawsuit.
+When a medical professional provides treatment that is below the standard of care in the community, this puts the patient at risk of injury, and even death.

 Medical Malpractice Statistics